 Flower, edibles, concentrates, THC, and CBD.
 Akin to the expertise and passion of wine sommeliers, budtenders help medical and recreational marijuana consumers pick the right product in an optimal strain.

 Before you jump into this market as a dispensary, learn how to source weed to keep up with consumers’ demands.
-Then, see how you can keep your dispensary business on track with business management software.
+Then, see how to keep your dispensary business on track with seed-to-sale software.

 In just the past few years, the US cannabis business has boomed:

-To maintain a profitable and successful dispensary business, you must get your cannabis from reputable sources, which breaks down to two key options:
+To maintain a profitable and successful dispensary business, you must get your cannabis from reputable sources, which breaks down into two key options:

 Choose the sourcing method that ensures you uphold the highest quality and purity standards to deliver a safe and enjoyable product to consumers.
 Regardless of the option you choose, the growing operation must comply with strict state requirements and regulations to ensure compliance with safety and controlled substance guidelines.